Degiacomi-Lab/biobox/README.md

 * scikit-learn
 * cython

 Biobox can be installed with: `pip install biobox`.
-Biobox can otherwise be installed manually typing the followin command in the Biobox folder: `python setup.py install`.
+Biobox can otherwise be installed manually typing the followin command in the Biobox folder: `python setup.py build_ext --inplace` followed by `python setup.py install`.
 Please make sure the folder where Biobox is located is in your PYTHONPATH.

 Optional external software:
 * CCS calculation relies on a call to [IMPACT](